Arrest of Apollo Quiboloy: Police operation and standoff

 On September 8, Abalos announced in a brief Facebook post that Quiboloy was captured, thus ending the manhunt inside the KOJC property.
 Torreon stated Quiboloy voluntarily surrendered to spare his followers from violence, to which President Marcos acknowledged Quiboloy as displaying "a modicum of leadership".
 The police officers in the area were eventually pulled out.
 The PNP later said that Quiboloy, as well as his four aides, surrendered to the Intelligence Service of the Armed Forces of the Philippines (ISAFP), four hours after being given a PNP-issued 24-hour ultimatum, as negotiations for their surrender had begun at 1:30 p.m.
-They were taken to Metro Manila and are detained at PNP headquarters in Camp Crame, Quezon City.
+They were taken to Metro Manila and are currently detained at PNP headquarters in Camp Crame, Quezon City.

-Later in an exclusive interview, Davao del Norte Governor Edwin Jubahib said he helped to facilitate negotiations for the surrender of Quiboloy, with dialogues between the camp of KOJC and the ISAFP conducted around seven times in Davao City since August 30.
-As President Marcos said, Quiboloy requested the military presence during his arrest in the compound; he added that the augmentation from the AFP is common.
+Later in an exclusive interview, Davao del Norte Governor Edwin Jubahib said he helped to facilitate negotiations for the surrender of Quiboloy, with dialogues between the camp of KOJC and the ISAFP having been conducted around seven times in Davao City since August 30.

+President Marcos reported that Quiboloy requested the military presence during his arrest in the compound, adding that that the augmentation from the AFP is common.
 A source from ABS-CBN News said Quiboloy was seen inside the ACQ building, also known as the Bible School Building, as early as September 6, and hid until his surrender.

 Overall, more than a hundred people were hurt in the standoff.
 Sixty police officers were reportedly injured, while Torreon claimed at least 54 church members were hospitalized for injuries or heart and anxiety attacks.
 Also, throughout the raid, complaints were filed by the police against 29 male KOJC members, including an unspecified number of students, all arrested at the barricade.
-Each are facing up to three separate complaints which includes obstruction of justice, violation of the public assembly law, and assaulting authorities.
-They were released on bail shortly.
+Each faced up to three separate complaints, which included obstruction of justice, violation of the public assembly law, and assaulting authorities.
+They were released on bail shortly after.